 • Model the message

-• Establish the team
+• Minister to people• Establish the team

 • Equip the team